evazangerle/evazangerle.github.io/content/_index.md

             * Our paper ["Song lyrics have become simpler and more repetitive over the last five decades"](https://www.nature.com/articles/s41598-024-55742-x) has appeared in Nature Scientific Reports :) [04/2024].
             * The [IUI Workshop Proceedings](https://ceur-ws.org/Vol-3660/) are now out, co-edited by Axel Soto and me [04/2024].
             * Very happy to see our (together with Christine Bauer and Alan Said) Special Issue on ["Perspectives on Recommender Systems Evaluation"](https://dl.acm.org/toc/tors/2024/2/1) appear in ACM Transactions on Recommender Systems [03/2024].
-            * Our paper "[The Emotion-to-Music Mapping Atlas (EMMA):A systematically organized online database of emotionally evocative music excerpts](https://rdcu.be/dyql3)" (by Hannah Strauß, Julia Vigl,  Peer-Ole Jacobsen, Martin Bayer, Francesca Talamini, Wolfgang Vigl, me, and Marcel Zentner) has just appeared in Behavior Research Methods [02/2024].
     design:
       columns: '2'
   - block: collection